rm511130/Tanzu-Workshop-TKGI/README.md

 - You should see a never ending flow of dots.
 This will be our _canary query_.
 It will help us determine if Kubermetes is properly orchestrating the deployment of additional containers, and linking them to the `fact` service when we scale up or down the number of pods.

 - Let's denominate as Terminal Window #2 the top, wider terminal window.
-- Using Terminal Window #2, execute the following command:
+- Using Terminal Window #2, execute the following command in order to keep an eye on your pods:
 ```
 watch kubectl get pods -o wide
 ```